keycloak/keycloak-community/design/fapi-grant-management.md

  `create`: the AS will create a fresh grant if the AS supports the grant management action create.

  `update`: this mode requires the client to specify a grant id using the grant_id parameter.
-If the parameter is present and the AS supports the grant management action update, the AS will assign all permissions as consented by the user in the actual request to the respective grant.
+If the parameter is present, and the AS supports the grant management action update, the AS will assign all permissions as consented by the user in the actual request to the respective grant.
 The following example shows how a client may ask the authorization request to use a certain grant id:

 ````